Back to blog

 • HITpael (HITPAEL)

-Pair 1: Simple action
+Pair 1: Simple Action

 • PAAL (active) → NIFAL (passive)

-• Example: שָׁבַר (shabar - broke) → נִשְׁבַּר (nishbar - was broken)
+• Example: שָׁבַר (shabar - he broke) → נִשְׁבַּר (nishbar - it was broken)

-Pair 2: Intensive action
+Pair 2: Intensive Action

 • PIEL (active) → PUAL (passive)

-• Example: דִּבֵּר (diber - spoke) → דֻּבַּר (dubar - was spoken)
+• Example: דִּבֵּר (diber - he spoke/discussed) → דֻּבַּר (dubar - it was discussed)

-Pair 3: Causative action
+Pair 3: Causative Action

 • HIFIL (active) → HUFAL (passive)

-• Example: הִשְׁמִיעַ (hishmia - made hear) → הֻשְׁמַע (hushma - was heard)
+• Example: הִשְׁמִיעַ (hishmia - he made someone hear) → הֻשְׁמַע (hushma - it was made to be heard)

 • Often translates with reflexive forms: להתלבש (lehitlabesh - to dress oneself)

-Method 3: Color Coding
+Method 3: Color Coding (For the Visual Learners)

-Create a color-coded table:
+Create a color-coded system:

-• 🔵 Active: PAAL, PIEL, HIFIL
+• 🔵 Blue for Active: PAAL, PIEL, HIFIL (things YOU do)

-• 🟢 Passive: NIFAL, PUAL, HUFAL
+• 🟢 Green for Passive: NIFAL, PUAL, HUFAL (things DONE TO you)

-• 🟡 Reflexive: HITPAEL
+• 🟡 Yellow for Reflexive: HITPAEL (things you do TO YOURSELF)

 Method 4: Regular Practice with Root פ-ע-ל